saturneric/quintessential-snowfinchs-cpp/README.md

 ## Resources

-All test cases and their relared configrations are located in the `resources/` folder.
+All test cases and their related configrations are located in the `resources/` folder.

 ## Contributing